databrickslabs/ucx/docs/content/docs/installation/advanced.md

-### Installing UCX with company hosted pypi mirror
+## Installing UCX with company hosted pypi mirror
 {{< callout type="info" >}}
-If you're using custom Pypi, during installation, please reply *yes* to the question "Does the given workspace block Internet access"?
+If you're using custom Pypi, please reply *yes* to the question "Does the given workspace block Internet access"?
 {{< /callout >}}

 Some enterprise block the public pypi index and host a company controlled pypi mirror.